tttmmmyyyy/fixlang/Document.md

 ### `loop_m : [m : Monad] s -> (s -> m (LoopResult s r)) -> m r`

 Monadic loop function.
-This is similar to `loop` but each loop body performs monadic action.
+This is similar to `loop` but can be used to perform monadic action at each loop.

 It is convenient to use `continue_m` and `break_m` to create monadic loop body function.

 The following program prints "Hello World! (i)" for i = 0, 1, 2.